 On March 18, 1837, the state legislature granted a group of New Concord citizens a charter to establish a college in the village.
-Because the community was settled largely by farm people of Scotch-Irish descent, the predominant religion was Presbyterian.
-In 1877 Muskingum became associated with the Synod of Ohio of the United Presbyterian Church.
+Because the community was settled largely by farm people of Scots-Irish descent, the predominant religion was Presbyterian.
+In 1877, Muskingum became associated with the Synod of Ohio of the United Presbyterian Church.
 With the merger of the Presbyterian and United Presbyterian churches in 1958, Muskingum became associated with the newly-created United Presbyterian Church in the USA.
 In 1983 that church merged with the Presbyterian Church in the United States to form the Presbyterian Church (USA).
 Muskingum's direct affiliation is with the three-state Synod of the Covenant.

-Accreditation
+Accreditation and Memberships

+Muskingum College has been continuously accredited since 1919 by the North Central Association of Colleges and Schools (renewed in 2003) and is authorized by, and receives periodic reauthorization from, the Ohio Board of Regents to grant its degrees.
+The program in chemistry is approved by the

+6 / General Information

-Muskingum College has been continuously accredited since 1919 by the North Central Association of Colleges and Schools, 159 North Dearborn, Chicago, IL 60601, (312) 263-0456 (renewed in 2003), and is authorized by, and receives periodic reauthorization from, the Ohio Board of Regents, 30 E. Broad Street, 36th floor, Columbus, OH 43215, (614) 466-6000, to grant its degrees.
-The program in chemistry is approved by the American Chemical Society, 1155 Sixteenth St. N.W., Washington, D.C.
-20036, (202) 872-4589.
-Muskingum College is fully approved for teacher education by the Ohio Department of Education, 25 South Front Street, Columbus, OH 43215, (877) 644-6338, and is a member of the Interstate Certification Compact which provides for comparable certification in numerous other states including, Pennsylvania, New York and New Jersey are included.
+American Chemical Society.
+The Muskingum College Teacher Education Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE) for both initial and advanced programs.
+Muskingum College is fully approved for teacher education by the Ohio Department of Education and is a member of the Interstate Certification Compact which provides for comparable certification in numerous other states including, Pennsylvania, New York and New Jersey.
+Muskingum College is an accredited institutional member of the National Association of Schools of Music.

 Muskingum holds memberships in the American Council on Education, the Council for the Advancement and Support of Education, the Council of Independent Colleges, and the Association of Independent Colleges and Universities.
-Muskingum College is an accredited institutional member of the National Association of Schools of Music, 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190, (703) 437-0700.
 The College is also a member of the Ohio Confederation of Teacher Education Organization (OCTEO).